atharvamulmuley/ArcClientSideProxyOnSF/README.md

 - Clone this repo with:
 `git clone https://github.com/atharvamulmuley/ArcClientSideProxyOnSF.git`
 - Open GuestProxyAPI.sln in Visual Studio
-- Hit Ctrl+F5 in Visual Studio to run the solution.
+- Right click on solution and select **Package**.
+This will create a package for the application.
 - Go to \<repo-root\>/GuestProxyAPI/pkg/Debug/GuestProxyAPIServicePkg and make the following changes to the ServiceManifest.xml file
   - Add the following code package below the existing code package in the file
   ```